shrekshao/webgpu-deferred-renderer/README.md

 * Tiled deferred (could use compute shader)
 * More gbuffer component, for example metallic, roughness to make a physically based renderer.
-* Making a glowing particle system (like a low-poly style flame) to make the most of deferred shading and compute shader in WebGPU to make the scene looks nicer.
+* Making a glowing particle system (like a low-poly style flame) to make the most of deferred shading and compute shader in WebGPU to make the scene looks nicer. (instead of some ghosty pure perf oriented lights)
     * ![](imgs/particle-idea.gif)
 * Some perf comparison compared to old WebGL deferred shader.